longzee/object_detetction_tools/README.md

 You can find the source code of the upsample-layer in the [extra_caffe_layers](https://github.com/BingzheWu/object_detetction_tools/tree/master/extra_caffe_layers) dir.
 You can get more information in [add new layers](https://github.com/BVLC/caffe/wiki/Development).

+### requirements for darknet2caffe
+- pytorch 1.0
+- python3
+- caffe

+To satisfy the requirements, you can use docker